ysugimoto/falco/docs/terraform.md

 ### Known limitation

-When a `dynamicsnippet` block is newly created in the same Terraform plan, `snippet_id` may be marked as `(known after apply)` and appear as an empty string in the plan JSON.
-In this case, the content join will silently fail and the dynamic snippet will not be evaluated.
-This is expected — the snippet does not yet exist on the service, so there is nothing to lint.
+Content is linked to its snippet by `snippet_id`.
+For snippets created in the same plan, `snippet_id` is `(known after apply)`, so the link cannot be made and the snippet is skipped.
+It will be linted once a later plan assigns a concrete `snippet_id`.